bigyambat/TRGN510_FinalProject/Final_R_MdScript.md

 ### Sample to Sample Distances

-Sample to Sample distances allow us to examine the similarities accross all samples.
+Sample to Sample distances allow us to examine the similarities across all samples.
 Follow the code below

 ``` r